PAROL6 Control Board

 How to upload code

-Microcontroller on PAROL6 control board is STM32F446RE.
-To upload code you need to use STlink device and connect it dedicated CLK, SWDIO, 3V3 and GND pins.
-You can use jumper cables or dedicated stlink + cable assembly.
+The microcontroller on the PAROL6 control board is the STM32F446RE.
+To upload code, use an ST-Link device connected to the dedicated CLK, SWDIO, 3V3, and GND pins.
+You can use jumper cables or the dedicated ST-Link + cable assembly.

 Wiring PAROL6 control board

-You need to follow this diagram to wire your PAROL6 robot arm to PAROL6 control board.
+Follow this diagram to wire your PAROL6 robotic arm to the PAROL6 control board.

-After sucesssful wiring of the robot it should look something like this.
+After successful wiring, the robot and control board should look something like this.

 PCB revision history